-Theoretical physicist pursuing my Ph.D. in numerical relativity and gravitational wave astronomy at the Max-Planck-Institute for Gravitational Physics in Potsdam, Germany.
+Computational physicist pursuing my Ph.D. in numerical relativity and gravitational-wave astronomy at the Max Planck Institute for Gravitational Physics in Potsdam, Germany.
 Also passionate about software development, design, data visualisation and teaching.

-A series of interactive simulations I created in 2017.
+A series of interactive iPad simulations I created in 2017.

 In this Swift playground book you’ll explore the physics of black holes in Albert Einstein’s theory of general relativity with three interactive simulations on your iPad.
 Discover the possible trajectories of test particles around a Schwarzschild source, explore the optical effects that occur when a massive object lenses a background light source and watch two black holes merge to hear the gravitational waves they produce in the process.

 This framework allows developers to replace their print logging by Evergreen’s versatile functions to dynamically adjust the verbosity of specific parts of their program, log to multiple destinations (such as files) with custom formatting and easily measure time.
 Evergreen logging is great to use in any Swift project, but particularly useful when developing a framework, since it gives its users granular control over the output the framework generates.
 Evergreen is inspired by Python’s excellent logging module and architected for Swift.

 The lecture Software development for iOS gives an introduction to modern application development with an integrated development environment (IDE), the object-oriented programming language Swift and the construction of user interfaces, exemplary for mobile apps on the iOS platform.